jmurty/xml4h/README.rst

   your doing something subtly different form XML (because you are).
 - `lxml <http://lxml.de/>`_ is a fast, full-featured XML library with an API based on ElementTree but extended.
-It is your best choice for doing serious work with XML but it is not included in the standard library, can be difficult to install, and suffers from the same it's-XML-but-not-quite feeling as its ElementTree forebear.
+It is your best choice for doing serious work with XML in Python, but it is not included in the standard library, can be difficult to install, and gives you the same it's-XML-but-not-quite feeling as its ElementTree forebear.

 Given these three options it is hard to choose which library to use,